wsgavin/osxinit/README.md

 ## `check.sh`

 `check.sh` essentially validates that you have some prerequisites before you start.
 Specifically we are looking for `git` and an Internet connection.
-The script will instruct you through these any installs if you do not meet the requirements already.
+The script will instruct you through any installs if you do not meet the requirements already.
 Otherwise the script will let you know all is good.

 I wrote this script because I was not initially aware of the process and thought documenting how to get there was worth it.
 For me it's trivial now, but for the uninitiated probably worth the understanding.